exercism/go/README.md

 **NOTE**: If you see the error `json: cannot unmarshal object into Go value of type []gen.Commit` when running the generator you probably have been rate limited by GitHub.
 Try providing a Github access token with the flag `-github_token="<Token>"`.
+Using the token will result in a higher rate limit.
-The token does not need any specific scopes as it is only used to fetch infos about commits and the rate limit is higher due to the token.
+The token does not need any specific scopes as it is only used to fetch infos about commits.

 ## Managing the Go version